Humberside Seahawks: New beginnings

-In 1994 the Humberside Hawks were born but that was not the only change.
-Founder Dale Lambert was released as the club began what continues to be a deep fascination with the riches of Eastern Europe.
-Ukrainians Alexei Kuznetsov and Alexandr Koulikov joined returning heroes Frank Killen, Brian Cox, Mike Bishop and the Johnson brothers, to inspire what has since become the norm in Hull – a season that began with such high hopes but quickly evaporated into one of spectacular failure.
-Ice hockey in Hull has never truly captured the imagination of the fans since the time of the Seahawks.
-Sell out crowds and the Seahawks' trumpeter have long since become memories as years of financial hardship have repeatedly taken their toll.
+In 1994, Founder Dale Lambert was released from the club, ushering in new leadership from Eastern Europe.
+Ukrainians Alexei Kuznetsov and Alexandr Koulikov joined returning coaching staff Frank Killen, Brian Cox, Mike Bishop and the Johnson brothers.

 96–97 began with the end of the Johnson dynasty and ended with the death of the Hawk.
 John Griffith replaced the popular Peter Johnson, his sons, Stephen, Anthony and Shaun, quickly showing their anger by returning home to Tyneside and the newly renamed Newcastle Wasps.
 Uncertainty of a future was doubled when it was announced that Humberside County Council was to be abolished – and the team's funding with it.
 Humberside was to be no more, but like the Seahawks before, uncertainty only served to inspire a glorious ending.

 Griffith's tenure was inconsistent although his sacking immediately before the play-offs came as a surprise as his side had never slipped below 5th place.
 His team was also easily the best since the Wembley class of 92–93, the Brit pack of John Wolfe, naughty Norman Pinnington and the re-classified Bishop and Graham Garden, combining well with veterans Andy Steel and Paul Simpson, and imports Phil Huber, Barclay Pearce, and ex-NHLers Derek Laxdal and Bruce Bell.
 His replacement, ex-Bees coach Keith Milhench, utilised these resources to full effect, overcoming the loss of Bell.
 This time the yellow brick roaded ended in a 3–6 semi-final defeat to Sheffield Steelers.
 Once again though the end ensured the Hawks would never be forgotten.